 But if you do have the right tools to get the small data yourself, that is relevant to your business and the situation you are assessing, then that’s the bit that will allow you to step in more effectively, and faster.
 That’s when you are going to make right decisions.
 If you don’t have access to a credible source of critical product, customer, sales and team performance data, then most of your choices comes from gut instinct in the red head.
 Data allows your blue head a chance to make better decisions.

-To learn more about Dr Ceri Evans’ red-blue model get his book here and for more updates on decision-making using data you can subscribe to our blog here.
+To learn more about Dr Ceri Evans’ red-blue model get his book here.

 Myles is the co-founder and CEO of Phocas.